 But they can be used also to make notches fast.
 When we sew a facing to a curved edge we need to cut small notches in the fabric approximately every 2 inches to remove bulk from the insides of seams and keep curved hems and edges flat and even.
 Notches are those little triangles on the seam allowances that look like V’s.
 If you turn the facing right side out without those notches, you will have too much fabric in there jamming it up.

-Usually we cut these notches in the fabric with sharp small scissors, but now I learned to cut them differently.
+Usually, we cut these notches in the fabric with sharp small scissors, but now I learned to cut them differently.
 It’s a time-consuming job to cut many of them at once when following the curved lines.
 It’s also really easy to accidentally cut past a notch and break your stitches.
 But cutting notches can be done in a simpler way just by using pinking shears.

 Choose fabrics, patterns, and styles that are fast to sew

-17. Stay away from “difficult” materials that are slippery, or easily unravel, or very heavyweight, or have a nap, or very stretchy.
+17. Stay away from “difficult” materials that are slippery, easily unravel, or very heavyweight, have a nap, or are very stretchy.
 Loose woven fabrics fray easier than those with a tighter weave.
 Natural fibers tend to unravel less than synthetics.
 My own experience leads me to believe that wool is the least prone to unravel, followed by linen, cotton, and then silk, this is only a personal observation, not the result of a study.